Kampala–Jinja Expressway: Financing

 In March 2021, the African Development Bank, represented by Augustine Kpehe Ngafuan, their country representative in Uganda and the government of Uganda, represented by Matia Kasaija, the then Finance Minister, signed loan documents for a loan worth US$229.5 million to support the construction of the 18 km Kampala Southern Bypass Highway and the 35 km Kampala to Namagunga section of the main expressway.
 The remaining expressway from Namagunga to Jinja is mainly in rural country and measures approximately 41 km.
 That section will be funded by other means, through a public-private partnership arrangement.

 Construction

 As of April 2021, construction is expected to commence in 2022 and last five years.
 The Uganda National Roads Authority (UNRA), estimates that approximately 1,500 jobs will be created during the construction phase, while an estimated 250 permanent jobs will be required when the expressway becomes operative.

+Other considerations

+Among the benefits expected out of the road, one of the most important is the anticipated time savings.
+As of July 2024, motor vehicles traversing the Kampala-Jinja Highway spend an average of two hours traveling that 80 km.
+The new toll highway is expected to reduce that time to under one hour.